 * 1 Day ticket for 37 USD and is valid only on the date of purchase.

-* 7 Days ticket for 72 USD and is valid for 1 month after the date of purchase.
-You can choose any 7 days within a month after purchase of the ticket.
+*** 7 Days ticket for 72 USD and is valid for 1 month after the date of purchase.
+You can choose any 7 days within a month after the purchase of the ticket.

 * You have to pay in cash to purchase the ticket.

-* There are many ATM machine in the ticket buying area for cash withdrawal.
+* There are many ATM machines in the ticket buying area for cash withdrawal.

 * The main entry gate of Angkor Wat is 10-15 minutes driving distance from the ticket counter.

-* Keep the ticket handy at the safe place because they may check ticket at different temples randomly.
+* Keep the ticket handy at a safe place because they may check ticket at different temples randomly.

 * The most cost-effective is to hire a tuk-tuk.
 For 6 to 8 hours they generally charge between 15-18 USD depending upon your negotiating skills.

 * For Sunrise to Sunset (Between 5.00 AM to 6.00 PM), it’s almost double and would cost anywhere between 30-35 USD.